Brazil's former President Luiz Inacio Lula da Silva walks free from prison | DW | 08.11.2019

 His lawyer, Cristiano Zanin, said "Our judicial battle continues, our focus is to get the legal case nullified."

-It is not yet clear what role Lula may attempt to occupy now he is free.
-He remains a popular figure on the left, with his arrest in 2018 and subsequent withdrawal from the presidential race paving the way for the election of far-right President Jair Bolsanaro.

-He also announced that he will hold a gathering of supporters at a metal workers union in Sao Paulo on Saturday, before embarking on a national tour.
+Lula also announced that he will hold a gathering of supporters at a metal workers union in Sao Paulo on Saturday, before embarking on a national tour.
+He is among around 5,000 prisoners released on Friday following the Supreme Court ruling.

 ed/dr (dpa, AFP, Reuters)